How to Calculate a Car Lease Payment

 No spam or unwanted phone calls · No long forms · No fees, ever

 You need to keep certain factors in mind when you are trying to calculate the car lease payment on your own.
 A lot of the terminology around leasing can be confusing, so before you calculate your car lease payment, learn what the various terms mean.

 Most dealerships use the same criteria when figuring out your lease payment amount, including:

 - Depreciation fee: Depreciation is the amount of value lost as a car ages.
 Depreciation on a newer car occurs much more rapidly, with the value of a new car depreciating 15 to 25 percent each year within the first five years, according to U.S. News & World Report.
 The company you lease from gets back the lost value of the vehicle through the depreciation fee they charge you.

 - Finance fee: Car leasing companies charge you a finance fee for financing the car you lease.
 Calculating the finance fee requires you to use a few of the other terms below, including the net capitalized cost, the residual value of the car, and the money factor.

-- Residual value: Expressed as a percentage of the MSRP, the residual value represents the value of the car after a set amount of time.
-Dealerships base the residual value on the number of months in the lease term and the number of miles you plan on driving the car.
+- Residual value: Expressed as a percentage of the MSRP, the residual value is the value of the car after a set amount of time.
+Dealerships calculate residual value of a car being leased on the number of months in the lease term and the number of miles you plan on driving the car.
 Dealerships set limits on the number of miles you can drive a car over the lease term, and they penalize you if you go over that amount.